-'A man of sublime taste:' Pierre Bergé's treasured belongings up for auction
+'A man of sublime taste': Pierre Bergé's treasured belongings up for auction

 With an almost mythical allure attributed to the aesthetic life that Bergé and Saint Laurent shared, Tavella expects that the sale will attract a broad audience: both serious collectors and more novice buyers, perhaps looking to acquire a piece of cultural history.

-"Bergé's collection represents a way of life: for example, all the spectacular silver service and glassware that was used when we had dinner with him, it captures a bit of a world and a way of living that is going to disappear," said Antoine Godeau, President of Pierre Bergé Associés, and a longtime friend of Bergé's during a phone interview.
+"Bergé's collection represents a way of life: for example, all the spectacular silver service and glassware that was used when we had dinner with him, it captures a bit of a world and a way of living that is going to disappear," said Antoine Godeau, President of Pierre Bergé Associés, and a longtime friend of Bergé's, during a phone interview.
 "But Pierre was never nostalgic: he didn't believe that objects belonged to the owner, it was a temporary situation, before they went back to the market.
 As they will do now."

-Godeau notes that Bergé was a keen and fascinated spectator at the record-breaking auction of Saint Laurent's estate at Christie's in 2009, which at the time broke records for the sale of a private collection (since overtaken by the sale of the Rockefeller collection in May this year), raising some over €373 million, or about $432 million, for charity.
+Godeau notes that Bergé was a keen and fascinated spectator at the record-breaking auction of Saint Laurent's estate at Christie's in 2009, which at the time broke records for the sale of a private collection (since overtaken by the sale of the Rockefeller collection in May this year), raising over €373 million, or about $432 million, for charity.

 While the Bergé sale will be much more modest in scope, the auction arguably marks the final chance to connect with one of the most dynamic collectors of our time, and one half of the most revered creative power-couple of the last century.
 Though, a fourth and final day of sales, devoted entirely to Bergé's legendary collection of books and manuscripts, will follow in Paris this December.
 For the October sale, Tavella says that while Sotheby's initially considered only auctioning the more valuable items in Bergé's collection, they ultimately decided to include everything -- down to a set of metal garden chairs -- to capture the full-spectrum of the lifestyle that Bergé embodied.